raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the client MUST gracefully close the connection with a TLS close_notify followed by a TCP FIN (or equivalent for other protocols).

-If, at any time during the life of the DSO session, twice the inactivity timeout value (i.e., 30 seconds by default) elapses without there being any operation active on the DSO session, the server SHOULD consider the client delinquent, and forcibly abort the DSO session.
+If, at any time during the life of the DSO session, twice the inactivity timeout value (i.e., 30 seconds by default), or five seconds, if twice the inactivity timeout value is less than five seconds, elapses without there being any operation active on the DSO session, the server SHOULD consider the client delinquent, and forcibly abort the DSO session.
 For DSO sessions over TCP (or over TLS over TCP), to avoid the burden of having a connection in TIME-WAIT state, instead of